 Here’s a way to improve your stroke without the need for special facilities or gym!
-If the last time I taught you to push to do the push-ups, today I teach you to pull to do the PULL UPS!
+If the last time we taught you to push to do the push-ups, today we teach you to pull to do the PULL UPS!

 Pull ups are the cult bodyweight exercises targeting the main propulsion muscle used in swimming: the LATISSIMUS DORSI!
 This muscle (always along with other assisting muscles) is the one that determines your stroke length (how many meters your body travels forward on each arm stroke).
 All the back is targeted during pull-ups, especially the TRAPEZIUS, the ADDUCTORS OF THE SHOULDER BLADES, and we should not forget the SHOLDERS and the ARMS (biceps or triceps based on the drill, as we will shortly see).
 The CORE STABILITY helps maintain the balance during the exercise, therefore, the abdominal/lumbar area are targeted too.